helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ![github_http_image](images/github_http_image.png)

-These are available on all public and private Github reposoitories.
-This is probably what you've used before when you've clone a repository from Github.
+These are available on all public and private GitHub reposoitories.
+This is probably what you've used before when you've clone a repository from GitHub.

 When you use this method, the remote that's saved in your local git repository will be in the following format.
-(I'm using this current Github repository as an example.)
+(I'm using this current GitHub repository as an example.)
 ```
 https://github.com/helenyip2/Example-Tutorials.git
 ```

-Every time you use the commands listed below in command line, you'll be prompted to enter in your Github username and your password.
+Every time you use the commands listed below in command line, you'll be prompted to enter in your GitHub username and your password.
 * `git clone`
 * `git fetch`
 * `git pull`